orbitalsqwib/tp/docs/UserGuide.md

 ### Deleting a note : `delete note`

-Deletes a specific note from a person.
+Deletes a specific note from a patient.

-Format: `delete note PERSON_INDEX NOTE_INDEX`
+Format: `delete note PATIENT_INDEX NOTE_INDEX`

-* Deletes the note at the specified `NOTE_INDEX` from the person at `PERSON_INDEX`.
+* Deletes the note at the specified `NOTE_INDEX` from the patient at `PATIENT_INDEX`.
 * Both indices refer to the index numbers shown in the displayed lists.
 * Both indices **must be positive integers** 1, 2, 3, ...
-* The person must have notes to delete.
+* The patient must have notes to delete.

 Examples:
-* `delete note 1 2` deletes the 2nd note from the 1st person in the address book.
+* `delete note 1 2` deletes the 2nd note from the 1st patient in the address book.
-* `search name John` followed by `delete note 1 1` deletes the 1st note from the 1st person in the results of the `search` command.
+* `search name John` followed by `delete note 1 1` deletes the 1st note from the 1st patient in the results of the `search` command.

 ### Clearing all entries : `clear`